16 Jun, 2020

 Rail Development Authority will help the Indian Railways take decisions on pricing of services, consumer interests, generating revenue and competition.
-Government has approved formation of a Rail Development Authority (RDA) comprising Chairman and three Members.
+The government has approved the formation of a Rail Development Authority (RDA) comprising a Chairman and three Members.

-The objective underlying RDA is to get expert advice/make informed decision on
+The objective underlying RDA is to get expert advice/make an informed decision on

-Other than the above-mentioned objectives the authority also deals with resource allocation, setting service benchmark etc.,
+Other than the above-mentioned objectives the authority also deals with resource allocation, setting service benchmarks etc.,

 Falcon Heavy is a reusable super heavy-lift launch vehicle designed and manufactured by SpaceX, a private American aerospace manufacturer.
-Its first test flight carrying a red sports car was successfully launched from florida pad used by NASA.
+Its first test flight carrying a red sports car was successfully launched from a Florida pad used by NASA.

 It is the most powerful operational rocket in the world.
-It can lift about twice the payload at one third of the cost by Delta 4 rocket which was the most powerful rocket till now.
-This lift capacity allows to launch heavier satellites into low Earth orbit, or reach higher geostationary orbits to keep station over the same part of Earth.
+It can lift about twice the payload at one-third of the cost of the Delta 4 rocket which was the most powerful rocket till now.
+This lifting capacity allows us to launch heavier satellites into low Earth orbit, or reach higher geostationary orbits to keep stations over the same part of Earth.
 Its three first-stage boosters are designed to be reusable.

 ‘Prime Minister’s Research Fellows (PMRF)’ scheme aims to improve the quality of research by attracting the best talents across the country.
 Under this scheme, the best students who have completed or are in the final year of B.Tech or integrated M.Tech or M.Sc in science and technology streams in the IISc/IITs/NITs/IISERs/IIITs will be offered direct admission in the PhD programme in the IITs/IISc.

-Recently, the Union Human Resource Development Minister has launched the Pradhan Mantri Innovative Learning Programme named ‘DHRUV’.
+Recently, the Union Human Resource Development Minister launched the Pradhan Mantri Innovative Learning Programme named ‘DHRUV’.

-It is extremely rare fish species, recently discovered by a team of experienced divers and diving instructors near vizag.
+It is an extremely rare fish species, recently discovered by a team of experienced divers and diving instructors near Vizag.
 It is recognised as a critically endangered species by the IUCN (International Union for Conservation of Nature).

 It is considered to be the keystone species of an ecosystem and is entirely protected from harvest in the U.S. It is usually found in tropical and subtropical waters of the Atlantic Ocean.
 It is regionally abundant near Vishakapatnam in the Bay of Bengal region.
 It is found from inshore to about 100 m in reef, mangrove, seagrass, and estuarine habitats.

-In view of the COVID-19 pandemic, this year's International Yoga Day on 21st of June, will be celebrated on digital media platforms and there would be no mass gatherings.
+In view of the COVID-19 pandemic, this year's International Yoga Day on the 21st of June will be celebrated on digital media platforms and there would be no mass gatherings.
 This year's theme is 'Yoga at Home and Yoga with Family'.

 Ministry of AYUSH in association with Prasar Bharati is also organizing a daily telecast of the Common Yoga Protocol on DD Bharati.

 The Protocol sessions are being telecast daily in the morning from 8 AM to 8:30 AM.
-The half an hour session will cover all the major aspects of the Common Yoga Protocol.
+The half-hour session will cover all the major aspects of the Common Yoga Protocol.